 The criminal process in Florida has its own rules, procedures, and terms.
 These stages are critical for every case and by understanding them, you can better understand the criminal defense team's process.

-In general, the criminal process goes involves following key stages:
+In general, the criminal process goes follows these key stages:

 - Investigation – An officer may begin the investigation or someone may report the crime to the local police for investigation.